soyoahn/soyoahn.github.io/_posts/2025-04-25-blue-crayon-note.md

 * Do your best to fix the problem!
 * Let people know what happened.
 Own up to your mistakes.
 * Tailor your docs to your audience!
 Blue crayon in this situation set the tone and expectations before the reader even processes a single word.
+* ✨ Gratitude Moment: Grateful for neighbors who are kind and understanding.